 - Joint swelling

-- Limping or favoring a leg by frequently holding it off the ground
+- Frequently holding a leg off the ground

-Common causes of hip pain and joint pain in dogs
+Common causes of hip and joint discomfort in dogs:

 Hip dysplasia in dogs